-- 5.3.1 An application for a driver licence will only be considered complete when all of the following components have been received: - (i) prescribed application form, fully completed - (ii) appropriate fee - (iii) a current valid full driving licence - (iv) Driver Suitability pass (new applicants only) - (v) Taxi & Private Hire Driving Assessment Test (Blue Lamp Trust) (new applicants only) - (vi) medical certificate (new applicants or renewals where the applicant's current medical certificate is more than 5 years old or they are over 65 years old.

-- (vii) proof of right to work in the UK (new applicants and where applicable) - (viii) a passport-sized, clear and easily identifiable photograph of the applicant - (ix) certificate of attendance at safeguarding training by the Council's nominated supplier - 5.3.2 All new applicants must obtain the appropriate Driver Suitability Assessment pass, safeguarding training and Taxi and Private Hire Driving Test pass prior to submitting an application with accompanying fee and documentation. - 5.4 Operators - 5.4.1 An application for an operator licence will only be considered complete when all of the following components have been received: - (i) prescribed application form, fully completed - (ii) appropriate fee - (iii) inspection of the operating premises by a licensing officer - (iv) basic Disclosure & Barring Service (DBS) disclosure(s) in accordance with section 4.2 above - (v) safeguarding training attendance in accordance with section 4.20 above - 5.5 Submitting and collecting documentation - 5.5.1 Application forms, appropriate fees and all supporting documentation should be submitted a minimum of 6 weeks prior to the expiry of the previous licence.
+- (ii) appropriate fee - a current valid full driving licence (iii) - Driver Suitability pass (new applicants only) (iv) - Taxi & Private Hire Driving Assessment Test (Blue Lamp Trust) (v) - medical certificate (new applicants or renewals where the applicant's current (vi) medical certificate is more than 5 years old or they are over 65 years old. - proof of right to work in the UK (new applicants and where applicable) (vii) - (viii) a passport-sized, clear and easily identifiable photograph of the applicant - certificate of attendance at safeguarding training by the Council's nominated supplier (ix) - 5.3.2 All new applicants must obtain the appropriate Driver Suitability Assessment pass, safeguarding training and Taxi and Private Hire Driving Test pass prior to submitting an application with accompanying fee and documentation. - 5.4 Operators - 5.4.1 An application for an operator licence will only be considered complete when all of the following components have been received: - prescribed application form, fully completed (i) - (ii) appropriate fee - (iii) inspection of the operating premises by a licensing officer - basic Disclosure & Barring Service (DBS) disclosure(s) in accordance with section 4.2 (iv) above - safeguarding training attendance in accordance with section 4.20 above (v) - 5.5 Submitting and collecting documentation - Application forms, appropriate fees and all supporting documentation should be 5.5.1 submitted a minimum of 6 weeks prior to the expiry of the previous licence.
 Incomplete applications may be returned to the applicant for resubmission when complete.
 A licence will not be renewed without all supporting documentation being received and satisfying the requirements of this policy.
 It is the licence holder's sole responsibility to ensure they make their application in accordance with this policy. - 5.5.2 When submitting renewal applications, applicants should be aware that it may take up to ten (10) working days to process and issue a licence once all relevant information and the fee have been received.
 If a licence has not been issued at the point when an existing licence expires, the licence holder must cease operating until the new licence has been received. - 5.5.3 Documentation, with the exception of DBS disclosures, should ordinarily be posted to the Council at the address shown on the Council's website; original documentation will be returned to the applicant.
 Documentation may be left at the Customer Service Centre, however, it will be forwarded to the address on the Council's website and may delay the processing of the application.
-DBS disclosures should be provided to Licensing as advised at the time. - 5.5.4 Licence plates and licence badges can be collected from the Designated Council Building by prior arrangement upon production of the existing plate or badge.
+DBS disclosures should be delivered in personto the Council Offices.

+- 5.5.4 Licence plates and licence badges can be collected from the Customer Service Centre by prior arrangement upon production of the existing plate or badge.
 No plate or badge will be released until such time as the original plate or badge is returned.
-The new plate or badge can be displayed immediately.

-- 5.5.5 Paper licences and documentation to be returned to the applicant will ordinarily be included with the plate or badge for collection from the Designated Council Building. - 5.6 Driver Suitability and Driving Proficiency test - 5.6.1 The Council's Driver Suitability Assessment process is designed to ensure that applicants have a good understanding of Taxi/Private Hire law, Safeguarding, Council Policy and the English language prior to receiving a licence.
+The new plate or badge can be displayed immediately. - 5.5.5 Paper licences and documentation to be returned to the applicant will ordinarily be included with the plate or badge for collection from the Customer Service Centre. - 5.6 Driver Suitability and Driving Proficiency test - 5.6.1 The Council's Driver Suitability Assessment process is designed to ensure that applicants have a good understanding of Taxi/Private Hire law, Safeguarding, Council Policy and the English language prior to receiving a licence.